 What are the benefits of crafting?

-- Builds community and friendships.
+Builds community and friendships.
 No matter what health issue you are dealing with, it helps to have a community of support around you.
 Here' an idea.
-Start a craftt group face-to-face or online!
+Start a craft group face-to-face or online!

 But why do crocheting and knitting help?